LiveUI/Configure/README.md

 Ondrej Rafaj (@rafiki270 on [Github](https://github.com/rafiki270), [Twitter](https://twitter.com/rafiki270), [LiveUI Slack](http://bit.ly/2B0dEyt) and [Vapor Slack](https://vapor.team/))

 ## License

-SwiftResources is distributed under an Apache 2 license and can be shared or used freely within the bounds of the license itself.
-Most third party components used (like Vapor framework and all it’s components) in this software are MIT licensed.
-List of all used software is listed in the repository.
-All components should be available in the dependencies folder.

 See the LICENSE file for more info.